officeband/sthc/README.md

-# Sticky Table Headers and Columns with no additional horizontal and vertical scroll bars
+# Sticky Table Headers and Columns
 Sticky table headers and columns with no additional horizontal and vertical scroll bars.